 Try to view things from the recruiter’s perspective.
 Then identify which skills are most required for the job you’re applying to.

-10 important soft skills to include in your resume
+17 important skills to include in your resume

 - Critical Thinking